timmak/arc-docs/src/md/en/aws/quickstart-install.md

 get /api
 ```

-Finally run `npm run create` and check out the deployed app.
+Run `npm run create` and check out the freshly deployed app.
 You have successfully *"installed"* arc!

+## Next Steps

+- Get a sense of the [project layout](/quickstart/arc-project-layout).